llcool/AirspaceConverter/README.md

 First it is necessary to install the dependencies, on a _Debian_ based distribution it would be:
 `sudo apt install libzip-dev libboost-filesystem-dev libboost-locale-dev libqt5-private-dev lsb-release`
 On older _Ubuntu_ or _Debian_ install `libqt4-dev` instead of `libqt5-private-dev`
+If your version of _Ubuntu_ do not contain `libqt5-private-dev` install `sudo apt-get install qt5-qmake qtbase5-dev` instead.
 On _Fedora_:
 `sudo dnf install libzip-devel boost-devel qt-devel lsb-release`
 Then, to compile, from the root of this project: `./build.sh`